aeroiiti/IITISOC_2024_AutonomousDrone/README.md

 # Autonomous Navigation in Drones

-This project aims to develop autonomous navigation capabilities for drones and TurtleBots using ROS 2, Gazebo, and the Navigation 2 (Nav2) stack.
+This project aims to develop autonomous navigation capabilities for drones using ROS 2, Gazebo, and the Navigation 2 (Nav2) stack.
 The project was partially completed with significant achievements in setting up drone teleoperation and TurtleBot autonomous navigation.

 ## Table of Contents